justintv/Twitch-API/README.md

 application/vnd.twitchtv[.version]+json
 ```

-You may also specify these _unrecommended_ MIME types which use the latest (and possibly unstable) version:
+You may also specify these MIME types which use the latest (and possibly unstable) version:

 ```bash
 application/vnd.twitchtv+json